A repository of ideas, hypotheses, and wonderings about the Nostromo, its refinery and the universe depicted in ALIEN.

 QUESTION 2: What is the location of the lift that takes Dallas, Kane & Lambert the planetoid’s surface?

-RESPONSE 2: Uncertain.
-The opening sequence and the landfall sequence have been studied for clues.
-The logical place is on the main hull, very near the forward landing gear leg.
-Logical, because the sheer size of the ship would seem to dictate that it would be close to the habitable spaces.
+RESPONSE 2: While never specified in the film or other official behind-the-scenes material, a preponderance of evidence points to the underside of the hull, just next to the forward landing gear doors.
+This would seem practical, since the sheer length of the ship would seem to dictate that it would be close to the habitable spaces.

 Opening Shot: As the camera pans along the length of the main hull, there is a box-like structure – aft of the triple engine nozzles – attached to the forward landing gear door.
 Perhaps as the door folds open, this structure deploys the lift’s support strut.